chrisobrien88/recipe-app/README.md

 # Recipe Lookup App

-This is a simple React Native app built using Expo that allows users to search and browse through a collection of recipes.
-It serves as a learning project to familiarize oneself with the basics of React Native.
+This is a simple React Native app built using React Native and Expo that allows users to search and browse through a collection of recipes.
+It serves as a learning project to familiarize myself with the basics of React Native.

 ## Features